Bayer 04 Leverkusen: 2. Bundesliga to Bundesliga, UEFA Cup, and DFB-Pokal

 After not having been among the top teams in the second-tier Regionalliga SV Bayer 04 Leverkusen made something of a breakthrough in 1968 by sensationally winning the division title (with only 15 men in the squad), but was unable to advance to the playoff round to the first division.
 The club was relegated again in 1973, but made a quick return to what was now called the 2.
 Bundesliga after just one season spent in the third division.
 Four years later, the club secured a place in the Bundesliga to start to play there in the 1979–80 season.

 By the mid-1980s, SV Bayer 04 Leverkusen had become established in the upper half of the league table and was well-established there by the end of the decade.
 It was during this time, in 1984, that the two halves of the club that had parted ways over a half century earlier were re-united as TSV Bayer 04 Leverkusen e.V.
 The new club took red and white as its colours.
 Although the football department officially retained the colors black and red, the "Werkself" played in red and white for the next ten years.

 In addition to becoming an established Bundesliga side, the club earned its first honours with a win in the 1988 UEFA Cup.
 Down 0–3 to Espanyol after the first leg of the final, Bayer Leverkusen drew even in the return match and then won the title on penalty kicks, 3–2.

 That same year, long-time Bayer Leverkusen executive Reiner Calmund became the general manager of the club.
 The decade and a half following this saw club's greatest successes.

 After the German reunification in 1990, Reiner Calmund was quick to sign prominent East German players Ulf Kirsten and Andreas Thom.
 After they were able to sign Matthias Sammer, who later became a world footballer, Chancellor Helmut Kohl vetoed the deal.

-Calmund also established contacts in Brazilian football, befriending Juan Figer, one of Brazil's most powerful player agents.
-Over the next few years, budding superstars, such as Jorginho and Paulo Sérgio, joined the team.
-The club also signed famous older german successful players, such as Bernd Schuster, and Rudi Völler, helping to ensure the team's popularity and growing success.
+Calmund also established contacts in Brazilian football through player agent Juan Figer.
+Between 1987 and 1993, the club signed Brazilian internationals Jorginho and Paulo Sérgio.
+During this period, Leverkusen also acquired prominent German players, including Bernd Schuster and Rudi Völler, which helped increase the team's public profile and competitive performances.